-Our codebook for the content analysis comprises, amongst others, the (presumed) key characteristics of DDJ that have been identified by scholars.
-These include a (usually larger) data set as a basis of the project, the visualisation of the data in diagrams, charts etc., and interactive elements.
+Our codebook for the content analysis comprised, amongst others, the (presumed) key characteristics of DDJ that have been identified by scholars.
+These included a (usually larger) data set as a basis of the project, the visualisation of the data in diagrams, charts etc., and interactive elements.
 Most variables and their values, that is the different forms a variable can take, were developed inductively based on an explorative analysis of a subsample from 2013 (see Table 1).

 |authorship||medium; type of medium; external partners; number of people involved mentioned by name|

 |story properties||headline; topic; reference to a specific eventI; question(s) posed to data; number of related articlesII; length of article; language; winner of the DJA (or not)|

 |data||data source(s); type(s) of data source(s); access to data; kind of data; additional information on dataI; geographical reference; changeability of datasetIII; time period covered; unit of analysis|

 |analysis and journalistic editing of content||personalised case exampleIV; call for public intervention or criticismII; purpose of data analysisV; visualisation|